bambrozio/academic-corner/dit/MScDataAnalytics/dataMining/past-exams-solutions.md

-(a) Explain the following terms, clearly distinguishing the differences between them, in relation to data analytics, data mining and machine learning:
+Explain the following terms, clearly distinguishing the differences between them, in relation to data analytics, data mining and machine learning:
 • Descriptive Analytics
 • Predictive Analytics